luispedro/BuildingMachineLearningSystemsWithPython/ch02/README.rst

 Examples*.
 The directory data contains the seeds dataset, originally downloaded from https://archive.ics.uci.edu/ml/datasets/seeds

+chapter.py
+    The code as printed in the book.

 figure1.py
     Figure 1 in the book: all 2-by-2 scatter plots